The 26 Best Things to do in Loreto

 Budget: One of our favourite ways to save money when travelling is to choose self-catering accommodation so we can cook for ourselves.
 You can find a great range of self-catering properties on websites like Vrbo and Airbnb, with some apartments starting at as little as $30 a night.
 You can also find private rooms – a great option if you’re planning to explore and eat out a lot and are only looking for a bed to rest your head.

 Mid-range: The Iguana Inn is a sweet little hotel near the main plaza with 4 rooms ranging from $60 for 3 people to $80 for 4 people.
-A basic kitchenette with with sink, fridge, coffee maker and microwave are provided in each room too.
+A basic kitchenette with sink, fridge, coffee maker and microwave are provided in each room too.

 Luxury: The Mision Hotel is an ocean-front luxury hotel situated in the heart of Loreto.
-With comfortable suites, indoor-outdoor ocean view dining, large pool and a Starbucks onsite, The Mision has everything you need for a relaxing and rewarding break.
+With comfortable suites, indoor-outdoor ocean-view dining, large pool and a Starbucks onsite, The Mision has everything you need for a relaxing and rewarding break.

 There are many sea birds around Loreto.